kyma-project/btp-manager/docs/user/resources/02-10-sap-btp-operator-cr.md

 **Spec:**

-Currently, no entry parameters are available for configuration in the BtpOperator CR.
+No entry parameters are available for configuration in the BtpOperator CR.

 **Status:**